FiwareULPGC/tools.Webhook/README.md

 [![MIT license][license-image]][license-url]
 [![Support][support-image]][support-url]

-This repository contains a set of scripts to serve as a mirroring service for Github repositories.
+This repository contains a set of scripts to serve as a mirroring service for GitHub repositories.

 ## Operating System